dokc/best-practices-research/postgresql/README.md

 Please, refer to the FIO section in the `README.md` of the [../common/](../common) directory in this project to learn how to deploy FIO tests in your Kubernetes environment.

-### pgbench Benchmark
+### `pgbench` Benchmark

 https://www.postgresql.org/docs/current/pgbench.html

 This tool aims to give an idea of how many transactions per second (TPS) a PostgreSQL system can achieve.
-It will exec [TPC-b (sort of) test](https://www.postgresql.org/docs/current/pgbench.html#TRANSACTIONS-AND-SCRIPTS), by default, on a database previously initialized by `pgbench` itself.
+By default, it will exec a [TPC-b (sort of) test](https://www.postgresql.org/docs/current/pgbench.html#TRANSACTIONS-AND-SCRIPTS) on a database previously initialized by `pgbench` itself.
 You can also run customized test script to collect TPS for your own database schema.
 In this guide we will take baselines by using the default TPC-b-like test.

-To actually run `pgbench` first you need to have a PostgreSQL database deployed in your Kubernetes.
+To actually run `pgbench` you need to have a PostgreSQL database deployed in your Kubernetes.
 `pgbench` will then connect to the PostgreSQL endpoint and issue its own commands.
 In this example we will deploy PostgreSQL with [CloudNativePG](https://cloudnative-pg.io/).